SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 ### Simulating a `press` Event

-The `waitFor` options for this straight-forward example are as follows:
+The `waitFor` options for this straightforward example are as follows:

 ``` js
 return oOpa.waitFor({